riccardomerlano/riccardomerlano.github.io/_posts/2021-04-24-cache-probing-through-image.complete-property.markdown

 One appreciable caracteristic of this tecnique is that it works also for resource different from images elements.

 Unfortunately, this method have many drawbacks.
 First of all it only works in a reliable way only if the resource comes from `memory cache` while if it comes from `disk cache` it can generate many false positives.
 However, by overturning the logic of the attack, so "trying to understand when it comes from the web" istead of "trying to understand if it comes from cache" should help to solve this problem.
-Another issue is that with this method is impossible to repeat the measurement once is performed the first check since the image will be cached, for this reason the following checks will all give a `cached: True` response.
+Another issue is that with this method is impossible to repeat the measurement once is performed the first check since the image will be cached, for this reason following checks in a short timewindow will all give a `cached: True` response.

 This tecnique take place in the `cache probing xs-leaks` toghether with other, more reliable, timing attacks which use `onload`/`onerror` triggers.
-The `image.complete` property do not provides advantages over this methodologies, it oly have the peculiarity that timers aren't needed: this could lead to an advantage if will come a moment in which browser vendors decide to change the resolution of the `performance.now()` return value (such as FireFox already does) in order to try to mitigate different kinds of timing attacks.
+The `image.complete` property do not provides advantages over this methodologies, it only have the peculiarity that timers aren't needed: this could lead to an advantage if will come a moment in which browser vendors decide to change the resolution of the `performance.now()` return value (such as FireFox already does) in order to try to mitigate different kinds of timing attacks.

 Another really important thing to know is that, since early 2021, this technique (such as many other `cache probing xs-leaks`) will not work anymore on browsers that implements partitioned caches like Safari and Chromium-based ones.